mikimcalinn/mikimcalinn/README.md

 NOW
 - 🌱 Studing at the Graduate School of Hokkaido Universuty
+- 🐚 Interested in coral reef conservation, degradation
-- 🐚 I ’m looking to collaborate on coral reef conservation, degradation and issues related to outbreaks of Crown-of-thorns starfish
+- 💞 I ’m looking to collaborate on issues related to outbreaks of Crown-of-thorns starfish

 - 📫 Email: mikimcalinn@gmail.com

 ACTIVITIES
-- 🎀 Competitive cheerleader
+- Competitive cheerleader
+- Squash